lesspass/blog/_posts/2022-12-29-decommissioning-lesspass-database.md

 author: "Guillaume Vincent"
 ---

-TLDR: LessPass Database server will be turned off on March 1th, 2023.
+TLDR: LessPass Database server will be turned off on ~~March 1th, 2023~~ November 1th, 2024.
 The static version of LessPass, the web extension and the mobile versions remain in place.

 # We deviate from the original idea